-On 25 July 2022, SomnoMed Limited entered into a A\$16 million debt facility with Epsilon Debt Lending.
-The facility, which is supported by a first ranking general security interest, is for a term of 3 years, with no amortisation payments.
-SomnoMed has fully drawn A\$16 million under the facility.
-Interest payable is calculated quarterly at BBSW, plus a 9% margin.
+• On 25 July 2022, SomnoMed Limited entered into a A\$16 million debt facility with Epsilon Debt Lending.
+The facility, which was supported by a first ranking general security interest, was for a term of 3 years, with no amortisation payments.
+This loan was repaid in full in Q4 FY24.